What is Mastercard? A comprehensive guide to the global card network

 Below are some of Mastercard’s offerings for businesses:

-• Mastercard business cards: Cards that include a standard credit card offering with expense management features
+• Mastercard business cards: Include a standard credit card offering with expense management features

 • Mastercard corporate cards: Cards designed for larger organizations, offering centralized billing options

-• Mastercard Corporate Fleet Card: A specialized card for companies with vehicle fleets, providing detailed reporting on fuel and maintenance expenses
+• Mastercard Corporate Fleet Card: A specialized card for companies with vehicle fleets that provides detailed reporting on fuel and maintenance expenses

 • Mastercard Send: A service that facilitates fast and secure payment disbursements to various endpoints